sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ## The Combat Spotlight

 Combat can play out in whatever way feels natural and follows from the fiction.
 That said, it can be taxing on a GM to come up with new, creative responses in combat because flips are happening frequently.
 So, to relieve some of that pressure on the GM, here are some formats available to follow to get you through a fight scene.

+Deckahedron World doesn't have turns, but it's ok if moving the spotlight during combat makes it feel that way.

 #### Format 1